 Much of what we do are not funded by National Defense nor the Canadian Armed Forces.
 The Corps Support Committee is integral in fundraising to pay rent and utilities of our Local Headquarters, Russell Langmaid Streetsville Cadet Centre as well as supplemental activities.
 Without the revenue streams they generate, we could not operate.

-2019 Parade Positions
+2020/21 Parade Positions

 Cadet Master Warrant Officer Darsh Mehta is the Regimental Sergeant-Major.
 He joined the Royal Canadian Army Cadet program with 105 – 7th Toronto Regiment, RCA since he was in grade 7, and is currently in his 5th year in the cadet program.
 During his time in cadets, he has been active as a leader, volunteer, and learner.
-Through the Royal Canadian Army Cadet Expedition Program, he has learned how to become an effective leader, became proficient at field training, navigation, trekking, and wilderness survival.
-He has planned several unit exercises and assisted with the execution of those exercises.
+Through the Royal Canadian Army Cadet Program, he has learned how to become an effective leader, became proficient at field training, fitness, and wilderness survival.
+He has planned unit exercises and assisted with the execution of those exercises.
 Within the unit, he has an extensive history of community volunteerism including leading various community clean-up efforts, Remembrance Day, Bread and Honey Festival, among others.
 In Summer 2020, MWO Mehta was selected to summer camp, where he was a Virtual Staff Cadet and helped rewrite the cadet program.
 Outside of cadets, MWO Mehta will be finishing his final year of high school.
 He looks forward post-secondary education and whatever life throws at him.

 Officer Staff Team